cpjobling/EG-252-Resources/Microcontroller-Interfacing/Exercises/Start/getting-started.md

 ## Exercises

+Make notes on each of the following:

 1. Use the debug feature to step through the program observing what happens when the button is pressed and when it is released.

 2. Change the code so that the LEDs count up from 0 in binary each time the button is pressed.

 3. Change the code so that button 1 counts up and button 2 counts down.
 You will need to test each button separately.

-4. Convert the code from assesmbler into C.
+4. Convert the code from assembler into C.

+Enter your notes into the **Self-Check Quiz** on Canvas.